ansys/pyansys-dev-guide/doc/source/how-to/vulnerabilities.rst

 - **Vulnerabilities from PyAnsys libraries code itself** The maintainers take the responsibility to address them or not.
-  Those vulnerabilities priorities could be escalated internally if they represent roadblock for business activity.
+  Those vulnerabilities priorities could be escalated internally if they represent a roadblock for business activity.
-  For instances, if they prevent some deal closures or the delivery of products in In that case, the BUs in charge of the package will handle it case by case.
+  For instances, if they prevent some deal closures or the delivery of products.
+  The BUs in charge of the package should handle them case by case.

-- **Vulnerabilities from PyAnsys packages external dependencies (e.g. numpy, matplotlib)** Ansys cannot address them directly.
+- **Vulnerabilities from PyAnsys packages external dependencies (for example numpy, matplotlib)** Ansys cannot address them directly.
 It would be an endless task.
   At most, be mindful of deprecated packages and functions, as they may not receive security patches and might introduce vulnerabilities into your codebase.

 Vulnerability discovery and tracking
 -------------------------------------